gagagu/Arduino_FFB_Yoke/README.md

 Flightsim FFB Yoke with Arduino Leonardo

 ### Use at your own risk!
+### It is not allowed to use my work in a commercial way!
 ### This project is still in development and will be extend constantly.

 It shows how to create a force feedback yoke (and later pedals) for using with Flight Simulator.